Optimal Targeting in Dynamic Systems: Closed Forms of Transition Kernels and Stationary Distributions

 \section{Closed Forms of Transition Kernels and Stationary Distributions}

-In this section, we derive the closed forms of transition kernels and stationary distributions for the queuing processes discussed in the paper.
-We start with the transition kernel and stationary distribution of the embedded point process recorded at both arrivals and services corresponding to the $M_n/M/1$ system discussed in Section \ref{subsec:reward_rate}, of which the standard $M/M/1$ system is a special case.
+In this section, we derive the closed forms of transition kernels and stationary distributions for the queuing processes considered in the paper.
+We start with the transition kernel and stationary distribution of the embedded point process recorded at both arrivals and services corresponding to the $M_n/M/1$ system discussed in Section \ref{subsec:reward_rate}, with the standard $M/M/1$ model in Appendix~\ref{subsec:mm1} as a special case.
 We then show that it is possible to find the stationary distribution of the embedded point process recorded only at arrivals using the stationary distribution of the embedded point process recorded at both arrivals and services.
 Finally, we derive the closed forms of transition kernels of the parallel queuing system discussed in Section \ref{subsec:parallel}, which provides foundation for approximating its stationary distribution computationally.